-Issue 6 (“Having A Bogus Time…Wish You Were Here!”) opens with Chuck having defeated the Grim Reaper in 10-straight games.
+Issue #6 (“Having A Bogus Time…Wish You Were Here!”) opens with Chuck having defeated the Grim Reaper in 10-straight games.
 As such, De Nomolos chooses to resurrect himself, Evil Bill, Evil Ted, Linus and Geoffrey.
-In addition, he also decides to enlist a sentient, glowing brain from Saturn named Walter 23, a deadly beast named Fortax, Al Capone, Benedict Arnold and an insane prisoner named Alan.
+In addition, he also decides to enlist a sentient glowing brain from Saturn named Walter 23, a deadly beast named Fortax, Al Capone, Benedict Arnold and an insane prisoner named Alan.
 The group tries to come up with a name for their group, but De Nomolos shuts them up as the Grim Reaper tries to head out and warn our heroes.
-Just then, Chuck is suddenly called up to by a former White House budget accountant named Mitch Platz.
+Just then, Chuck is suddenly called up by a former White House budget accountant named Mitch Platz.
 He wishes to offer his services towards De Nomolos and help balance his books.
 Intrigued, the scene ends with Chuck demanding Death to play him in one last game.

 Over in the future, Rufus meets with “The Three Most Important People in the World” and explains that while he did expect some form of fallout from our duo’s time travel, he didn’t expect it to be this extreme.
 As such, he’s granted permission to use a Time Booth in order to help our heroes.
 Meanwhile, the Grim Reaper has returned to his personal office after losing 11-straight games as he tries to call the Wyld Stallyns’ house and warn our heroes.
 However, Robo-Bill & Robo-Ted answer as they’re once again unable to properly assist him.
 Afterwards, Death is summoned up to his boss for all of the time that he’s missed from his regular job.
 Back at San Dimas, Elizabeth & Joanna are at the Logan household as they’re about to leave their sons under the watchful eyes of Jonathan and Missy while they look for their husbands.
 The ladies express their worry for their men, but the Logans aren’t too worried about Bill & Ted.

 Speaking of which, we shift over to the House of Time where our duo is imprisoned within an hourglass cell.
 Because of its size, they’re squished within it and are unable to read much of their copy of Fight Dude.
 They’re then approached by Now who informs them that their trial will begin fairly soon.
-Later, Time Thumb apologizes to them for what’s happened to them as he then says that he feels that the Chronological Order has lost some touch with proper judgment due to their grand ages.
+Later, Time Thumb apologizes for what’s happened to them as he then says that he feels that the Chronological Order has lost some touch with proper judgment due to their grand ages.